Pennsylvania Court Records

 How Do I Remove Public Court Records in Pennsylvania?

 Under Pennsylvania's Clean Slate Act, some offenses are eligible for automatic sealing.
-Second and third-degree misdemeanors, ungraded misdemeanors, and offenses with a penalty of no more than five years imprisonment may be sealed after ten years.
-Provided that the offender has not been arrested for or charged with another offense (18 Pa.C.S.A §9122.1.)
+Second and third-degree misdemeanors, ungraded misdemeanors, and crimes with a penalty of no more than five years imprisonment may be sealed after ten years.
+Provided that the offender has not been arrested for or charged with another offense (18 Pa.C.S.A §9122.1).
 Persons who want to restrict public access to their court records may file a motion at the court where they were convicted.
 Violent and sexual offenses are not eligible to be sealed.
-A filing fee of $132 is required.
+A filing fee of $132 is typically required.

 According to 18 Pa.
 C.S.A. § 9122, court records may be expunged if: